Cement groups Lafarge, Holcim in $50 billion-plus merger talks

-PARIS/ZURICH The world's two largest cement makers, France's Lafarge and Switzerland's Holcim, are in advanced talks to merge into a company with a stock market value of over $50 billion (30 billion pounds) in what would be the industry's biggest ever tie-up.
+PARIS/ZURICH The world's two largest cement makers, France's Lafarge LAFP.PA and Switzerland's Holcim HOLN.VX, are in advanced talks to merge into a company with a stock market value of over $50 billion (30 billion pounds) in what would be the industry's biggest ever tie-up.

 The discussions, which are likely to draw close scrutiny from European competition watchdogs, are "based on principles consistent with a merger of equals", the two companies said in identical statements on Friday.